PheaSoy/spring-cloud-openfeign-example/README.md

 # spring-cloud-openfeign-example

-#Getting Start
+# Getting Start

 ## Intorduction

-1. *backend-book-service* is a service which exposed the RESTful API
+1. **backend-book-service** is a service which exposed the RESTful API
-2. *frontend-book-service* is a service wihch connecting to the backend-book-service
+2. **frontend-book-service** is a service wihch connecting to the backend-book-service which using @FeignClient